Akshay10258/Edge_Grid_IoT/README.md

 - `ON` or `RESTORE`
 - `OFF` or `SHUTDOWN`

-The bridge publishes commands to:

-- `grid/control/<node>`

-## Common Troubleshooting
+## Common Issues

-### Dashboard loads but nodes disappear after refresh
+### Nodes disappear after dashboard refresh

-Likely causes:

-- Bridge is receiving only heartbeat topics while UI waits for summary topic data
-- Summary packets are delayed or not published after reconnect

-Checks:
+Usually this means the dashboard is not receiving fresh `grid/leader/summary` packets yet.

+Check:

-1. Confirm bridge terminal is connected to MQTT and subscribed.
+1. the bridge is connected and subscribed to `grid/#`
-2. Confirm WebSocket client reconnects in browser dev tools.
-3. Confirm `grid/leader/summary` is being published continuously.
+2. the leader is actively publishing `grid/leader/summary`
-4. Confirm `VITE_WS_URL` points to the running bridge instance.
+3. `VITE_WS_URL` points to the correct bridge host

-### Control buttons do nothing

-Checks:
+### Manual control does not work

+Check:

-1. Confirm `VITE_API_URL` is `http://localhost:3001` (or your bridge host).
+1. `VITE_API_URL` points to the bridge
-2. Verify POST `/control` returns success.
+2. the bridge is running on port 3001
-3. Verify node IDs in UI match subscribed node topic naming.
+3. node IDs in the UI match the IDs used in MQTT topics

-### Bridge starts but no MQTT messages
+### Bridge receives no MQTT data

-Checks:
+Check:

-1. Verify broker IP in `backend/mqtt-bridge.js`.
+1. broker IP and port in [backend/mqtt-bridge.js](backend/mqtt-bridge.js)
-2. Verify broker port and network/firewall accessibility.
+2. broker reachability on the network
-3. Verify firmware is publishing under `grid/#`.
+3. firmware is publishing under `grid/#`

-## Development Notes

-- Frontend source of truth: `dashboard/src/pages/Dashboard.jsx`
-- WebSocket normalization and event typing: `dashboard/src/hooks/useWebSocket.js`
-- Message routing and control publishing: `backend/mqtt-bridge.js`
-- Tailwind styles and theme: `dashboard/src/index.css` and `dashboard/tailwind.config.js`

 ## Build for Production